Whakaari White Island survivors held breath for two minutes underwater

 Every other member of Langford's family died on White Island.

-Carefully, Kingi assisted the teenager into the dingy he had crossed to White Island, quickly returned him to the Te Puia Whakaari cruise which raced back to Whakatāne.
+Carefully, Kingi assisted the teenager into the dinghy he had crossed to White Island in and quickly returned him to the Te Puia Whakaari cruise ship, which raced back to Whakatāne.

 At that point Kingi had got word that another cruise ship, the Peejay IV, was returning to the island after disembarking its uninjured passengers at Whakatāne.